 If you sign up for webfonts, we will offer most or all of your fonts as webfonts.
-You don’t need to provide us with any special formats, we’ll create the webfont files.
-Customers who purchase a webfonts will be able to download a webfont kit and incorporate it into their websites.
+You don’t need to provide us with any special formats, our system automatically creates webfont files.
+Customers who purchase webfonts will be able to download a webfont kit and incorporate it into their websites.

-Webfont prices start at the same as your corresponding desktop font.
+Webfont prices start at the same price as your corresponding desktop font.

-Customers with larger websites with heavy traffic pay more based on the number of page views.
+Customers with larger websites and heavy traffic pay more based on the number of page views.